Budgeting & Forecasting

 • The SPW will be added to the list shown for the current budget year.

-Creating and Editing the Special Purpose Worksheet
+Creating the Special Purpose Worksheet

 Types of SPWs